Causes of Pulmonary Atresia

 Adult and Adolescent Management

-Adults with pulmonary atresia present in one of two ways.
-If they have not had surgical correction of their congenital heart disease, they are blue or cyanotic.
-All cyanotic patients require careful surveillance and management by congenital heart experts.
+Adults with pulmonary atresia present may be blue (cyanotic) if they have not be diagnosed in childhood or have not yet had a surgical repair.
+All cyanotic patients need careful monitoring and management by congenital heart experts.
 Some patients who had pulmonary atresia will have had surgical correction of various types.
-All of these require lifelong surveillance by congenital heart experts.
+All these need lifelong monitoring by congenital heart experts.

 Learn more about the Adolescent and Adult Congenital Heart Disease Program.